HTTP-RPC/Kilo/README.md

 In either case, the service would return the value 6 in response.

-Note that service classes must be compiled with the `-parameters` flag so their method parameter names are available at runtime.
+**IMPORTANT** Service classes must be compiled with the `-parameters` flag so their method parameter names are available at runtime.

-## Method Arguments
+### Method Arguments
 Method arguments may be any of the following types:

 * `String`